 Link it up

-Feel free to link away from Mailchimp if it helps you explain something.
+Feel free to link externally if it helps you explain something.

 Make ‘em LOL

-Mailchimp is a fun company, and we want our blog to reflect this.
+We are a fun organization, and we want our blog to reflect this.
 Feel free to throw in a joke here and there, or link out to a funny GIF or YouTube video when appropriate.
 Just don’t overdo it.

 Use tags and keywords